EagleBank: History

-EagleBank was established by Ronald D. Paul, former president of Bethesda-based Allegiance Bank, and a former banker from Central National Bank.
-Eagle Bancorp, Inc., was incorporated as a bank holding company in the state of Maryland on October 28, 1997.
+The bank was founded in 1998 under the holding company Eagle Bancorp Inc, which was established in 1997 by Ronald D. Paul.
+Eagle Bancorp, Inc., was incorporated as a bank holding company in Maryland on October 28, 1997.
 On June 9, 1998, the company became a public company via an initial public offering.
-On July 20, 1998, EagleBank opened its first office in Rockville, Maryland, after receiving approvals from the State of Maryland and the Federal Reserve System, and acceptance for deposit insurance from the Federal Deposit Insurance Corporation.
-Branch offices in Bethesda and Silver Spring were opened several months afterwards.
-The bank opened the Silver Spring office in 1999, a location on K Street in Washington, D.C., in 2000, and a location near Shady Grove Adventist Hospital in 2002.
+On July 20, 1998, EagleBank opened its first office in Rockville, Maryland.
+In the coming years, the bank opened several branches in the Washington, D.C. area.

-New capital of $30 million was raised with a secondary stock offering in 2003.
-The new capital funded a new location on Rockville Pike in 2003 and a location near Dupont Circle in 2004.
-EagleBank opened a regional office at McPherson Square in 2005 and a branch office in Chevy Chase in 2006.

 In December 2008, the United States Department of the Treasury purchased $38.2 million of assets from EagleBank as part of the Troubled Asset Relief Program.
-Chief Executive Officer Ronald Paul said that EagleBank was strong financially, but it was finding it extremely difficult to raise private capital because of the financial crisis of 2007–2008.
 In 2010, EagleBank received $71.9 million funding so it could lend more to small businesses as part of the United States Department of Treasury's Small Business Jobs Act of 2010.
 The funds were repaid to the US Treasury by EagleBank in 2015 after a stock sale.

 In 2013, EagleBank teamed with Graystone Consulting to provide wealth management services.

 In March 2019, EagleBank's founder and CEO, Ron Paul, announced his retirement.
 Susan G. Riel was appointed CEO and President and Norm Pozez was appointed chairman.

-Riel was named one of American Banker's five-community bank CEOs to watch in 2020.
-At the time EagleBank was approaching $10 billion in assets, a growth point that would trigger increased regulation.

-In June 2020 the bank added Paul Saltzman to its executive team as executive vice president and chief legal officer.
-In the 2/28/2020 issue of the Washington Business Journal, Eagle Bancorp Inc. ranked #2 on the Women on Public Company Boards in Greater D.C. list.
+During the COVID-19 pandemic, the bank was a lender in the Paycheck Protection Program.